matt123miller/matt123miller.github.io/site/src/content/blog/webdev-learning-path/index.md

   src: "./cover-image.png"
   alt: ""
   attribution: ""
-title: "Learning Practical Web Development"
+title: "An Opinionated Suggestion For Learning Simple Web Development"
 description: "When asked how to start learning web development recently here's what I responded."
 date: 2022-11-15
 tags: ["Tech"]
 published: true
 ---

-# An Opinionated Suggestion For Learning Simple Web Development

 ![Image of a webpage being inspected using the browser dev tools.
 Learn the dev tools!
 They're so useful.](./cover-image.png "The browser dev tools are my daily bread and butter")